-At the joining of the Ottawa and Mattawa rivers and in the shadow of the mighty Laurentian mountains is the crossroads of Canada.
-Used as a meeting place by the first nations people and voyageurs on long portages from east to west and north to south, Mattawa has always been a meeting place, and Canada’s crossroads.
-For families travelling cross-country, for people who love off-road trails, for paddlers, hikers and lovers of nature, Mattawa is the perfect place to stop and meet, before exploring the rest of our vast country.
+At the joining of the Ottawa and Mattawa rivers and in the shadow of the mighty Laurentian mountains is Mattawa Voyageur Country.
+Historically, a meeting place by the First Nations People and The Voyageurs on long portages from east to west and north to south, Mattawa continues to bring people together at Canada’s crossroads, on the shoulder of the Trans Canada Highway (#17) and the shores of the Mattawa and Ottawa Rivers.
+For families travelling cross-country, for people who love off-road trails, for paddlers, fishing enthusiasts, snowmobilers, skiers, hikers and lovers of nature, Mattawa is the perfect place to stop, rest and take in all of the four-season glory Mother Nature has to offer.
+Come experience Mattawa Voyageur Country!

 Brulé had been sent up river by the famous French navigator, cartographer, explorer and diplomat, Samuel de Champlain.
 Brulé's mission was to live with the Algonquin and Huron Indians inhabiting the area.